-New European standard, BS EN 12464-1:2021, was introduced last year, which puts more emphasis on personalized lighting requirements for employees in the workplace.
+The latest version of the European standard BS EN 12464-1:2021 has put more emphasis on personalized lighting requirements for employees in the workplace.
 Across the pond, in the United States, the Occupational Safety & Health Administration (OSHA) of the US Department of Labor requires companies to follow specific lighting regulations in the workplace.
 These include recommended lighting levels across common commercial installations such as offices, factories, workshops, and warehouses.
 When it comes to industrial lighting standards, common application errors which lead to OSHA-induced penalties include the discovery of uncovered wiring and failing inspection due to improperly illuminated workstations.
 Catering to highly localized lighting needs across a large site - where one size does not fit all - is paramount to workforce health and safety.
 Wireless smart lighting control addresses these requirements head-on.